 Instructional Approach: I presented material through PowerPoint lectures with visuals/examples to illustrate each method discussed.
 Students demonstrate understanding of these methods through three exams and applied knowledge through two methods projects.
 A few of the adjustments I plan to make to my approach when I offer it in Fall 2016 are to update the ethnographic examples I use as case studies; revision of some of the multiple choice questions that proved difficult for even the most successful and diligently prepared students in the class; and revising/adding more in-class discussions of concepts each week.

-A390: Racial and Ethnic Humor in the U.S. (Fall 2012):
+HNRS 4300: Racial and Ethnic Humor in the U.S.:

 Instructional Approach: I applied some non-traditional instructional strategies with this course.
 Most class sessions involved either an in-class writing or an introduction of relevant terminology, full class discussion of comedy/humor clips, occasional lecture and blackboard demonstrations of concepts, and group-based discussions of readings that each group later presented and discussed with the other discussion groups.
 A semester-long humor journal (written with a visual component), three papers (reading analysis, humor composition, and ethnographic observation project), and weekly in-class writings comprised the tools I used to evaluate their learning.
 The papers required students to use readings from the course along with lecture vocabulary to inform and help them to analyze their own humor compositions, journals, and comedy performance observations.
-I am tentatively scheduled to offer this course at Western Michigan University in Spring 2017 and plan to reduce the load of writing assignments modestly as well as the disproportionate amount of discussion time (in favor of a little more lecture/context) given student feedback on these points.

 II.
-Representative Course Syllabi:
+Associated Course Syllabi: